deanc/kysely-schema-generator/README.md

 - Ensure all MySQL field types are mapped correctly
 - Add support for other database engines (Postgres, SQLite at least)
 - Add test coverage
-- (Maybe) offer option to write to disk instead of relying on user to capture